We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

-Write: Freepost MEETING PLACE CONSULTATION
+- Write to us: Freepost MEETING PLACE CONSULTATION (no stamp needed)

 The site